Fees and scholarships

 The main method of payment is online here at Universityadmissions.se with a credit or debit card.
 This is by far the best method of payment as it is quick, efficient and secure.
 You can access the payment service by logging into your account and clicking on 'Application fee'.

-We understand that not everyone has access to a credit card they can use.
+We understand that not everyone has access to a debit or credit card they can use.
 Students without a credit or debit card can make their payment by transferring funds from their bank.
 You can access instructions for this in your account at 'Application fee'.

 We don't suggest you pay through a bank transfer if you have a card you can use.
 A bank payment takes longer and there are often fees charged for the service.